civetweb/civetweb/docs/UserManual.md

 extention may be one of the extentions specified for the index_files option.
 See the [Wikipedia page on HTTP status codes](http://en.wikipedia.org/wiki/HTTP_status_code).

-### tcp\_nodelay `no`
+### tcp\_nodelay `0`
-Enable TCP_NODELAY socket option on client connections, either yes or no.
+Enable TCP_NODELAY socket option on client connections.

 If set the socket option will disable Nagle's algorithm on the connection which means that packets will be sent as soon as possible instead of waiting for a full buffer or timeout to occur.

+    0    Keep the default: Nagel's algorithm enabled
+    1    Disable Nagel's algorithm for all sockets

 ### decode\_url `yes`
 URL encoded request strings are decoded in the server, unless it is disabled